-- The acacia furniture is affordable for every man because it is widely growing in all parts of the world, like Asia and other parts of the world.
+- Acacia furniture is affordable for every man because it is widely growing in all parts of the world, like Asia and other parts of the world.

-- The acacia is water-resistant, so there is no need to worry if accidentally water drops on the acacia furniture.
+- Acacia is having water-resistant properties, so there is no need to worry if accidentally water drops on the acacia furniture.

-- It is very durable and long-lasting that why its furniture is suitable for schools, offices, and even for home usage.
+- Acacia wood is a sustainable this is why its furniture is suitable for schools, offices, and even for home usage.

 Cons of the Acacia Furniture